How to Use the Instant Pot Duo (For Beginners)

-The Instant Pot is a modern version of a pressure cooker that is safe, easy to use, and one of the best ways to get healthy food on the table fast.
+The Instant Pot is a modern, electric version of a pressure cooker that is safe, easy to use, and one of the best ways to get healthy food on the table fast.
 That said, it can be intimidating getting used to a whole new way of cooking.
 I hope this post offers some guidance and assurance that it’s not that hard to get started.

 To get started using your Instant Pot, you first need to unpack the box.
 I know that’s kind of obvious, but I’ve met more than a handful of people who tell me that they’ve purchased an Instant Pot, but that it’s still sitting in the box in the garage.
-Now is the time to unpack the box.

 Once you’ve opened the box with your new Instant Pot, then it’s time to get familiar with what is included.

-- The inner stainless steel cooking pot
+- the inner stainless steel cooking pot,

-- The stainless steel trivet (you won’t be using the trivet for every recipe)
+- the stainless steel trivet (you won’t be using the trivet for every recipe),

 - Pressure Level button – make sure it is set to high

 - Pressure Cook button – use the up and down arrows to set the time (you’ll need to know exactly how long to cook whatever it is you’re cooking)

 - Cancel button – if you need to cancel the program

 Just forget about all those other buttons on the panel for now.
 And, just in case you were wondering, there is no Start button.
 Once you’ve pushed the Pressure Cook button and set the time using the up and down arrows, then the Instant Pot will start by itself.